 17) Consider installing smart home devices like locks, cameras, and lights that allow you to check in on your home from anywhere.
 Look for devices that can all work together to make your home look occupied or alert you of any unusual activity.

 18) During the winter, clear all walkways to ensure they are free of ice, snow, and any debris.
 Slipping and tripping hazards can be easily avoided with this practice.

-19) Always keep a fire extinguisher nearby when you are cooking.
+19) Every homeowner should always keep a fire extinguisher nearby when you are cooking.
 It’s also a great idea to have a first aid kit handy and a fire safety plan.

 21) Never try to use alternative heat sources like the oven or barbecue to warm up inside the home or garage during a power failure.

 22) Adjust the settings on your humidifier, and regularly monitor the humidity levels depending on the outside temperature.